-45 See, e.g., Department of Interior, Seward Peninsula - Nulato Hills - Kotzebue Lowlands Rapid Ecological Assessment, Final Report II-3-c (Oct.
+46 See, e.g., Department of Interior, Seward Peninsula - Nulato Hills - Kotzebue Lowlands Rapid Ecological Assessment, Final Report II-3-c (Oct.
 2012), available at http://bit.ly/207u2Rk.
+47 NOAA Sea Level Trend Map.

-In its projections of the future state of coastlines, the Commission should take note of the West Gulf Coast's high rate of sea level rise relative to other regions of the U.S. and the world46 coupled with its vulnerability to hurricanes and tropical storms.
-Louisiana lost approximately 4,833 square kilometers of land along its coast between 1932 and 2016, equal to a loss of 25% of the 1932 land area.
-47 High wetland loss rates occurred during the 2005 and 2008 hurricane seasons, which were particularly hard on the Louisiana Coast.
-48 During Hurricane Rita, storm tides brought flooding of 12-14 feet in the Lake Calcasieu area surrounding the Project.
-49 The baseline of the Project's future environmental circumstances should reflect that the area surrounding the project appears to be highly sensitive to storm surge, climate change, subsidence, and the worsening synergistic impacts of these forces.
+4,833 square kilometers of land along its coast between 1932 and 2016, equal to a loss of 25% of the 1932 land area.48 High wetland loss rates occurred during the 2005 and 2008 hurricane seasons, which were particularly hard on the Louisiana Coast.49 The baseline of the Project's future environmental circumstances should reflect that the area surrounding the project appears to be highly sensitive to storm surge, climate change, subsidence, and the worsening synergistic impacts of these forces.

-Thank you for the opportunity to submit comments on the Commonwealth LNG Project.
+Thank you for the opportunity to submit comments on the Pointe LNG Project.
 Please feel free to contact the Sabin Center with any questions.